kasir-barati/html-css/20-flex-box/README.md

 > 1. How do we wanna lay things out.
 > 2. What do we wanna do with available space.

+> [!IMPORTANT]
+>
+> CSS flex box has gone through major revisions.
+As such you might see different style of doing the same thing.
+You can learn about it [here](https://stackoverflow.com/a/16280118/8784518), [here](https://developer.mozilla.org/en-US/docs/Web/CSS/box-flex).

 ### [`flow-direction`](https://drafts.csswg.org/css-flexbox-1/#flex-direction-property)

 | Name       | flex-direction                                   |